Ivor Francis: Life and career

 His film debut came in 1964 in The Devil Walks.
 Francis also appeared in such films as I Love My Wife, The World's Greatest Athlete, Superdad, Pieces of Dreams, The Steagle, The Prisoner of Second Avenue, Busting, The House of the Dead and The North Avenue Irregulars.

-Francis died in Sherman Oaks, Los Angeles, California on October 22, 1986 from an undisclosed illness, at age 67, four days short of his 68th birthday.
+Francis died in Sherman Oaks, Los Angeles, California on October 22, 1986, from an undisclosed illness, at age 68.